-The Associate of Arts and Science degree is the foundation for many college majors and for the bachelor's degree.
+The Associate of Arts and Sciences degree is the foundation for many college majors and for the bachelor's degree.
 The degree signals to employers that the degree holder has advanced skills in communication and critical thinking skills.
 These skills are paramount for success in today's workplace.
 The degree gives the recipients the foundation for acquiring new knowledge, which is vital to pursuing the bachelor's degree and to adapting to change in the work environment.
 The associate degree is confirmation of an important accomplishment on the road to a bachelor's degree.
-University of Wisconsin schools that grant the bachelor's degree consider UW-Manitowoc students with the Associate of Arts and Science degree to have satisfied the university-wide general education breadth requirements.
+University of Wisconsin schools that grant the bachelor's degree consider UW-Manitowoc students with the Associate of Arts and Sciences degree to have satisfied the university-wide general education breadth requirements.

 Please see the Academic Advising page for degree planning help.